bioconda/bioconda-recipes/docs/source/guidelines.rst

 "Noarch" packages
 ~~~~~~~~~~~~~~~~~
 A ``noarch`` package can be created for pure Python packages, data packages, or
-packages that do not have platform-depdendent compilation.
-A single ``noarch``
+packages that do not require compilation.
+This single ``noarch`` package can be
-package can be used across multiple platforms, which saves on build time and
+used across multiple platforms, which saves on build time and saves on storage
-saves on storage space on the bioconda channel.
+space on the bioconda channel.

 For pure Python packages, add ``noarch: python`` to the ``build`` section.